D0dii/personal-planer/README.md

 Welcome to the Personal Planner repository!
 This project is designed to help users effectively manage their tasks, appointments, and goals in a user-friendly interface.
+Currently the app is without database but on the second branch I'm working on adding backend with MongoDB.

 Features:

 - Spendings management: view, create, edit and delete your expenses.